Driton Selmani

 Driton Selmani (born 8 February 1987) is a Kosovar contemporary visual artist whose practice spans across various media including installation, photography, text, and public art.

 Early life and education

 Driton Selmani was born in Doganaj, Kaçanik, during a period marked by political unrest and conflict in the Balkans.
 Growing up in a post-socialist environment, his early life was influenced by the cultural and socio-political changes that took place during the dissolution of Yugoslavia and the subsequent Kosovo War.

 Selmani pursued his education in visual arts in Bournemouth, United Kingdom, at the Arts University Bournemouth.

 Artistic practice

 Selmani's artistic practice is characterized by its conceptual depth and versatility across different media.
 His work often blurs the boundaries between art and everyday life, challenging conventional perceptions of public and private spaces.
 A recurring theme in his work is the exploration of how history, memory, and identity are constructed and perceived, particularly within the context of Kosovo's complex political landscape.

+In a 2025 interview, he explained that his practice is deeply informed by the tensions of working in Kosovo and his choice to return from abroad after completing his MFA, situating the studio and local context as primary sites for his artistic thinking.